 A Massachusetts native, Drowne received her M.A. in English from the University of Connecticut and her Ph.D. in American Literature from the University of North Carolina at Chapel Hill.
 Her scholarship focuses largely on the intersection of literature and popular culture in the American 1920s and beyond.

 Melanie R. Mormile, Ph.D

-Interim Associate Dean for Research and External Relations
+Associate Dean for Research and External Relations

 Mormile is a professor of biological sciences and an environmental microbiologist whose research interests include the ecology of extremophilic microorganisms and their potential industrial use.
 She joined the Missouri S&T faculty in 1999 and has received numerous faculty excellence awards.
-Mormile was named Missouri S&T’s Woman of the Year in 2008.
-She serves as the main faculty advisor for the Mars Rover design team and has since its inception in 2012.
-Prior to joining the CASB team, she served as associate provost of faculty affairs.
+Mormile serves as the main faculty advisor for the Mars Rover design team and has since its inception in 2012.
+She was named S&T's Woman of the Year in 2008.

 Executive Director for Development